Exploring Deep Texas History in Goliad

-Fannin, TX - Battlefield SignEntry to the Fannin Battleground State Historic Site, commemorating the Battle of Coleto in March of 1836 which led to the Goliad Massacre.
-After the fall of the Alamo in March of 1836 during Texas bid for independence from Mexico, General Sam Houston ordered Colonel James Walker Fannin and his 400 men to retreat from the Presidio La Bahia at Goliad to Victoria.
+After the fall of the Alamo in March of 1836 during Texas' bid for independence from Mexico, General Sam Houston ordered Colonel James Walker Fannin and his 400 men to retreat from the Presidio La Bahia at Goliad to Victoria.
 On March 19, during their retreat, Fannin and his men were overtaken by a large Mexican force near Coleto Creek.

-Goliad, TX - Fannin Grave In May, the Texan army would return to Goliad, and under the direction of General Thomas Rusk, would gather the bones of the men slaughtered by the Mexican Army.
+In May, the Texan army would return to Goliad, and under the direction of General Thomas Rusk, would gather the bones of the men slaughtered by the Mexican Army.
 On June 3, 1836, the bones were carried in procession from the Presidio La Bahia and given a military funeral.
-Today the grave is marked with the Fannin Monument close to the Presidio.
+Today the grave is marked by the Fannin Monument close to the Presidio.

 Read more about the Battle of Coleto and the Goliad Massacre Here.

-The Presidio La Bahia is the military fortress built by the Spanish to protect Missions in South Texas, including Mission Espirtu Santo just across the San Antonio River.
+The Presidio La Bahia is the military fortress built by the Spanish to protect Missions in South Texas, including Mission Espiritu Santo just across the San Antonio River.

-Goliad, TX - Presidio La Bahia Loreto ChapelInside the grounds of the Presidio La Bahia looking toward the chapel.
-There is a rich history here dating back to the 1700's, and several flags have flown over the Presidio as the land changed hands during various conflicts, including its crucial role during the Texas Revolution.
+There is a rich history here dating back to the 1700s, and several flags have flown over the Presidio as the land changed hands during various conflicts, including its crucial role during the Texas Revolution.

 As both a State and national landmark, Presidio Nuestra Señora de Loreto de la Bahía and its chapel are now a popular attraction.
 The Chapel of Our Lady of Loreto is one of the oldest extant churches in the United States and has been continually operated by the Catholic Diocese of Victoria, Texas since 1853.

-Goliad, TX - Presidio La Bahia Roof - 2Photo by Dave Alexander.
-Today the military compound, including the chapel, have been carefully restored to their 1836 appearance, and is an important reminder of the influence of Spanish and Mexican culture on the United States.
+Today the military compound, including the chapel, has been carefully restored to its 1836 appearance and is an important reminder of the influence of Spanish and Mexican culture on the United States.